Bank of Amsterdam: Failure

-Eventually, the decision was made to grant a forced loan, to be paid for by the 55 richest inhabitants of the city.
+Eventually, the council decided to institute a compulsory loan, to be paid for by the 55 richest inhabitants of the city.
 They protested vehemently, but in vain.
 They just had to pay.
-Fortunately for them, with the support of the Staatsbewind, money was raised which was soon used to pay off the loan.
-And in 1802, the bank money was again fully covered by 'metalique spetiën', and from that moment on the commissioners were explicitly forbidden to grant credit to 'any private person, corporation or constituted authority, by whatever name'.
+Fortunately for them, with the support of the Staatsbewind (the council of the Republic), money was raised which was soon used to pay off the loan.
+In 1802, the bank's liabilities were once again entirely backed by 'metallique specie', and from that point forward, the commissioners were explicitly prohibited from extending credit to 'any private person, corporation or constituted authority, by whatever name'.

-In 1808, a new entrance was created when Louis Bonaparte decided to use the town hall as his palace and the bank had to be separated.
+In 1808, a new entrance was established due to Louis Bonaparte's decision to repurpose the town hall as his palace, necessitating the separation of the bank from the palace.
 A royal palace with a bank inside was considered a novelty and was unique in the world.
-After the departure of the French in 1813, the new king Willem I of the Netherlands wanted to get rid of the Wisselbank, which was no longer able to pay the salaries.
-During his years, in exile in England, he had become better acquainted with the Bank of England, a central credit institution that issued a uniform medium of exchange – namely banknotes.
-Willem had seen how the English bank acted as a driving force for the economy and had contributed to rapid industrialization of England.
+Following the French departure in 1813, the new Dutch King Willem I of the Netherlands sought to discontinue the Wisselbank, as it had become incapable of disbursing salaries.
+During his years in exile in England, he had become better acquainted with the Bank of England, a central credit institution that issued banknotes which provided a uniform medium of exchange.
+Willem had seen how the English bank acted as a driving force for the economy and had contributed to the rapid industrialization of England.
 In the Netherlands, such an institution was lacking, and companies that wanted to attract new money for investments could still only turn to private individuals.
 Consequently, the Dutch invested little in industry or industrialization in those times.
 Around 1814, the Wisselbank moved to Oude Turfmarkt, but the commissioners and the archive stayed in the former town hall.

-The history of the Bank of Amsterdam is not just something for historians.
-From the economists and financial historians Steve Quinn (Texas Christian University) and Will Roberds (Federal Reserve Bank of Atlanta), three lessons can be learned from it that are also useful from today's perspective for assessing the financial condition of a central bank:
+The history of the Bank of Amsterdam holds significance beyond the realm of historians.
+According to the economists and financial historians Steve Quinn (Texas Christian University) and Will Roberds (Federal Reserve Bank of Atlanta), it offers three valuable lessons that remain pertinent in assessing the financial stability of a central bank today: